milvus-io/bootcamp/EN_solutions/mols_search/README.md

 | Memory Usage | 2.6 G               | 6 G             |

 We can see that Milvus has faster search speed and lower memory usage for massive-scale chemical structure search.

+We have built a chemical structure similarity search system (http://40.73.24.85) based on Milvus.
+Welcome to search for your own chemical structure.